YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 *  `trim`: trim input.

 ## 3. Components
+A Vue app requires one and only one **root Vue instance** with the `Vue`  constructor function: `var vm = new Vue({  // options })`.
+An app usually has many components (use "components" to mean Vue instances that are not the root instance).
+Components can be defined in a delcaritive way or use the `Vue.extend({ //extension options })` method.

 ### 3.1.
-Register a Component
+Registration
 Components are custom elements that Vue attaches behavior to.
 They may be used as a native HTML elment with the special `is` attribute.
 To register a global component, use `Vue.component(tagName, options)`.
 Tag names should be all-lowercase and contain a hyphen.
 Once registered, the custom elment can be used as `<tagName></tagName>`.
 Use `components` instance option to register a local component.

+In root Vue instance, when use `el` option without `template`, the selected element with existing content will be compiled and mounted.
+Because the content is available after the HTML is parsed and normalized, there are some restrictions in its syntax.
+It is recommended to use string templates from one of the following sources without those restrictions:

+* `<script type="text/x-template">`.
+* JavaScript inline template string.
+* `.vue` Components.

 ### 3.2.
-Some Rules
-Because Vue templates are retrived after the browser parses Vue instance, you may need to use `is` attribute in some elments such as `<table>`, `<ul>`, `<select>` etc.

-The `data` must be a function in a component.
+Component `data`
+According to https://vuejs.org/v2/api/#data, the data property of a Vue instance can be an object (ok for the root Vue instance) or a function.
+In a component definition, the value MUST be a funciton that returns the initial object.
+The component will ignore the data option if it is not a funciton.
+When an instance is created from the component defintion, the data function should return a fresh copy of an initial object.

+The data object will be converted into a "reactive" one with its properties rewritten as getters/setters when an instance is created.
+The data object can be access as `vm.$data` and all its properties are proxied as vm propertie, therefore `vm.$data.myProp` is the same as `vm.myProp`.

 ### 3.3.
 Composing Components
 In Vue, the parent-child component relationship is props down, event up.
+Child should not mutate a prop passed down by its parent.
+If a child needs to mutate the data, use a computed property or amke a local copy.

-A child component has props set by its parent.
-The prop type can be specified as one of the following type: `String`, `Number`, `Boolean`, `Function`, `Object`, and `Array`.
+The prop type can be specified as one of the following type: `String`, `Number`, `Boolean`, `Function`, `Object`, `Array` or a custom constructor function.
+For a custom constructor function, the assertion will be made with an `instanceof` check.

 Every Vue instance implements an event interface that has two methods:
 * Listen to an event using `$on(eventName)`